jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - Establish connection to broker and request for tick data
 - Generate trade signals on each incoming tick
 - Open position with buy/sell orders, and reverse position
+- Display and update chart in real-time of stock A's last price and fair price using stock B

 Disclaimer
 =========================